 Mision Paniel, located in Immokalee, Florida, is a mission of the Peace River Presbytery.
 It provides food and other services to the immigrant farmworkers in the area.

 Hope Seeds is a Christian organization located in Bradenton, Florida.
 It provides packets of garden seed and the gospel Message of Hope to impoverished areas locally and worldwide.
 In addition to seed, it provides training materials for seed saving, nutrition, and sustainable gardening methods.
-Thanks to the faithful support of many volunteers and organizations, Hope Seeds shipped a record number of 557,993 garden seed packets to 14 countries and 51,000 families in 2020.
+Thanks to the faithful support of many volunteers and organizations, Hope Seeds shipped a record number of over 600,000 garden seed packets to 14 countries and potentially one half million lives were impacted in 2022.
 These garden seeds are distributed by 100+ missionaries and partner organizations.
-Our Christ Church congregation packs seeds regularly in Fellowship Hall and has packed over 200,000 seed packets which have assisted 20,000 families.
+Our Christ Church congregation packs seeds regularly in Fellowship Hall and has packed over 267,000 seed packets which has assisted 26,000 families, helping over 130,000 individuals.

 Harvest House is located in Sarasota and has 9 supportive housing campuses and 30 affordable rentals encompassing 400+ beds.
 They serve homeless families, veterans, youth ages 18 to 24, and adults with a history of incarceration and substance abuse.
 Helping more than 1,000 individuals annually, Harvest House works toward the development, preservation, and management of affordable, service-enriched housing.